chrisjpatty/corporate-finance-notes/src/notes/2018-09-27-test-1-midterm-notes.md

 ---
 layout: blog
-title: Test 1 Midterm Notes
+title: Test 1 Midterm Notes (Includes all our professor's hints about the exam)
 date: '2018-09-27T16:20:05-06:00'
 ---
 **\*The questions on the test will be in order by chapter (not shuffled)**